appvoid/vosper/README.md

 - [x] Vosk Real-Time inference and Whisper VAD support
 - [ ] Class-Based implementation
 - [ ] Easier way to choose a whisper model

+# Disclaimer
+Real-Time usage requires a GPU with at least 2-4~ gb of vram.
+The more the vram, the largest the model you can load, the better the transcription and the slower it gets.